MuratBuker/Local-LLM-Stack-Documentation/README.md

 docker-compose up -d
 ~~~

 It will take too long to go over every environment variables.
-You can check official documentation via [Environtmen Variables](<https://docs.openwebui.com/getting-started/env-configuration/>).
+You can check official documentation via [Environment Variables](<https://docs.openwebui.com/getting-started/env-configuration/>).

 With default settings, **Open-WebUI** will use **SQLite** as the database to store chat history and configurations and ChromaDB as the vector database to store embeddings.